QData/qdata-page/_posts/2013-03-08-OldSummaryTalk.md

 ---
 categories:
 - AIbiomed
-title: My Talk in 2013 about our DeepLearning Works on Protein and BioNLP datasets
+title: DrQ Talk in 2013 about our DeepLearning Works on Protein and BioNLP datasets
 tag:
 - Tutorials
 ---